String Special Cases

 He said, "Hello!", over and over.

-There are many other special cases of escape code.
+There are many other escape codes.
 The main ones you are likely to use are:

 Escape code